lexus2k/ssd1306/README.md

 ## Introduction

-SSD1306 driver is Arduino style C/C++ library. it can be compiled with plain avr-gcc compiler without Arduino libraries and supports monochrome and RGB oleds.
-It is intended for use with very small microcontrollers (with a little of RAM).
-It was developed to use as few resources as possible.
-Since ATTiny controllers have no division and multiply operations, the library uses shift operation to speed up calculations.
+SSD1306 driver is Arduino style C/C++ library.
+The library can be compiled for plain Linux (for example, raspberry spi), or you can use it with plain avr-gcc compiler without Arduino IDE.
+It supports monochrome and RGB oleds and has debug mode, allowing to execute code on PC, using SDL2.0.

-Do not forget pull-up resistors for i2c lines.
+The library is intended for very small microcontrollers (with a little of RAM).
+It was developed to use as few resources as possible, but still has powerful capabilities (NanoEngine), allowing to develop nice animation.

 ## Key Features